-Acknowledging the diverse and rich language experiences English Language Learners (ELLs) bring to school, the ELPA21 states recognize English language proficiency is constantly growing.
+Acknowledging the diverse and rich language experiences that English language learners (ELLs) bring to school, the ELPA21 states recognize that English language proficiency is constantly growing.

 The ELPA21 assessment system measures that growth based on the new English Language Proficiency (ELP) Standards and provides valuable information that informs instruction and facilitates academic English proficiency so that all ELLs leave high school prepared for college and career success.
 For a quick overview of the standards, take a look at the ELP Standards at a Glance.

 The ELP Standards correspond to states’ rigorous content standards in English language arts, mathematics, and science.
 WestEd developed the standards based on the following goals:

-- The standards will correspond and be used in tandem with the CCR standards for ELA & Literacy in History/Social Studies, Science, and Technical Subjects and for Mathematics.
+- The standards will correspond and be used in tandem with the college and career readiness (CCR) standards for mathematics and for English language arts mathematics, and science.